Use a Password Manager to help

 What about storing passwords in the browser?

 Saving passwords in your browser is not the same as using a secure password manager.
 In short, you should not use Chrome, Firefox, Safari or any other browser as your password manager.
-Although definitely an improvement over writing them on paper or saving them in a spreadsheet, the basic password-saving features of your web browser leave something to be desired from a security perspective.
-These shortcomings also rob you of much of the convenience that a good password manager brings to your organization.
+Although it is definitely an improvement over writing them on paper or saving them in a spreadsheet, the basic password-saving features of your web browser leave something to be desired from a security perspective.
+These shortcomings also rob you of much of the convenience that a good password manager brings.
 Losing this convenience makes it more likely that people across your organization will continue poor password creation and sharing practices.

 For example, unlike dedicated password managers, browsers’ built-in “save this password” or “remember this password” features do not provide simple mobile compatibility, cross-browser functionality, and strong password generation and auditing tools.
 These features are a big part of what makes a dedicated password manager so useful and beneficial to your organization’s security.
 Password managers also include organization-specific features (such as password sharing) that provide not just individual security value, but value to your organization as a whole.